From Cheap Getaways to Pricey Escapes: Navigating Travel Inflation

 Hotel Advantages:

-• Privacy and security: Private rooms with en-suite bathrooms provide personal space.
+Privacy and security: Private rooms with their own bathrooms give you your own space.

 Hotel Disadvantages:

-• Higher cost: Inflation tends to impact hotel pricing more severely than hostels.
+Higher cost: Inflation tends to make hotel prices go up more than it does for hostels.

 Additional Alternative Lodging Choices